Things To Do

 Football

-Football is the most popular sport in Piraeus, home to major clubs like Olympiacos, with a rich history and a passionate fan base.
+Football (soccer) is incredibly popular in Piraeus, home to the famous Olympiacos FC, a team with a rich history and a passionate fan base.

 Water Sports